ayushrawat18/Let-sDoAlgorithms/README.md

 2. Search Algorithims
    - Linear Search
    - Binary Search
-3. Datastructure usage : Java
+3. Datastructure usage : Collection API Java
 4. Dynamic Programming
 5. Divide and Conquer :
       - Maximum sum of a subarray

+6. Trees

 Will keep the above list updated as we move with more and more solutions.